APLMOOC/APLMOOC/docs/course/ch7/part7.md

 [quAPL](https://github.com/nunezco2/quAPL) is a quantum computing simulator written in APL, [presented at the Dyalog '23 conference](https://www.dyalog.com/uploads/conference/dyalog23/materials/U08_quAPLAQuantumComputingLibraryInAPL.pdf), and it is developed as a Cider project.

 Since quantum mechanics was also historically called matrix mechanics, it would seem natural that APL, that treats arrays as first-class objects, would be a natural programming language for running these computations.
-After cloning the repository with `git clone https://github.com/nunezco2/quAPL`, the project can be opened by pointing ``]CIDER.OpenProject`` at the folder.
+First clone the repository with `git clone https://github.com/nunezco2/quAPL`.
+Then open the project by pointing ``]CIDER.OpenProject`` at the folder.

 ```apl
       ]CIDER.OpenProject C:/Users/username/quAPL -alias=quapl